Swapnika-00/Swapnika-00-projects/Project-4-GreatMeridianHotel/README.md

 ## 13. Conclusion

-This project demonstrates how data analytics can move a hotel from seasonal pricing assumptions to evidence-based revenue optimization.
+This project demonstrates how data analytics can move a hotel from seasonal pricing assumptions to evidence-based revenue optimization.</br>
 By leveraging SQL for structured data preparation and Power BI for dynamic insights, the analysis provides actionable recommendations to improve revenue strategy, marketing efficiency, and long-term growth.

 ---